ONSdigital/sdg-SDMX-data-qualifier/README.md

 The script searches for all of these words under the geographical column, and creates a "only_uk_data" column with True and False values which is later used for testing.

-Some of the datasets have geographical disagregations in the data, which is not required or wanted for the SDMX datalab platform as SDG Lab only wants country level data in all cases e.g. no geographical breakdowns.
+Some of the datasets have geographical disagregations in the data, which is not required or wanted for the UN SDGs Data Lab only wants country level data in all cases e.g. no geographical breakdowns.
 As such, terms that would indicate that the data are disagregated regionally are looked for in the national column.
 These termns include:
   - Region
   - Country
   - Local Authority